lynmirai00/lynmirai00/README.md

 ## 👋 Hi there, I'm Nhi!

-🔹 I'm Nhi from Vietnam, now based in Japan
+🔹 I'm Nhi from Vietnam 🇻🇳, currently living in Japan 🇯🇵
-🔹 I love making Android apps — it’s something I genuinely enjoy doing with Android Studio
+🔹 I enjoy building Android apps and love working with Android Studio

 ---

 ### 🚀 What I'm Doing

-🔹 👨‍💻 Developing personal Android apps to gain real experience
+🔹 Developing personal Android apps to gain hands-on experience
-🔹 🌱 Continuously learning to strengthen both technical and design skills
+🔹 Continuously learning to strengthen both technical and design skills
-🔹 💼 Building a solid foundation to work as a freelance developer in the near future
+🔹 Building a solid foundation to become a freelance developer in the near future

 ---